 & handed families

-the wrong remains/
+the wrong remains/open-mouth shaken

 you paced the room